omniedgeio/omniedge/README.md

+**1Y free to celebrate opensource OmniEdge with Coupon "opensource", 7 days only from 1st, July 2022 to 7th, July 2022!
+First time users only !
+Visit: https://omniedge.io**

 # OmniEdge

 **Bring intranet on the internet**

+>Omniedge's Peer-to-Peer and Zero-Config Layer 2 VPN solutions are not only a great and affordable network solution for a small team but also for big companies with thousands of computers all around the world.
+What happens in intranet, stays in in intranet.

 [【English】](README-ZH.md) [【繁体中文】](README/README-zh-Hant.md) [【简体中文】](README/README-zh-Hans.md)

 We need your help to translate this README, [OmniEdge Windows UI](https://github.com/omniedgeio/omniedge-windows/tree/dev/languages) and [Docs](https://github.com/omniedgeio/docs) to your native language

->Omniedge's Peer-to-Peer and Zero-Config Layer 2 VPN solutions are not only a great and affordable network solution for a small team but also for big companies with thousands of computers all around the world.
-What happens in intranet, stays in in intranet.

 Chat with us: [🤝 Website](https://omniedge.io) [💬 Twitter](https://twitter.com/omniedgeio) [😇 Discord](https://discord.gg/d4faRPYj)